-- 4.11 In July 2018 the Monitoring Officer received four complaints alleging that Councillor Gillard had breached the Woodbridge Town Council's Code of Conduct.
-The complaints were submitted by other Woodbridge Town Councillors, these were Councillors Lady Blois, Mortimer, Perkins, and Rawlings. - 4.12 The substance of the complaints were broadly similar in that they covered the areas of the Code of Conduct that dealt with respect, bullying, confidentiality, disrepute, misuse of position and having regard to advice.
-Copies of Councillor Gillard's response to the complaints are attached within WC 2. - 4.13 In particular the complaints were in response to issues raised in articles published in the East Anglian Daily Times in June 2018.
+- 4.11 In July 2018 the Monitoring Officer received four complaints alleging that Councillor O'Nolan had breached the Woodbridge Town Council's Code of Conduct.
+The complaints were submitted by other Woodbridge Town Councillors, these were Councillors Lady Blois, Mortimer, Perkins and Rawlings. - 4.12 The substance of the complaints were broadly similar in that they covered the areas of the Code of Conduct that dealt with respect, bullying, confidentiality, having regard to advice and disrepute.
+Copies of Councillor O'Nolan's response to the complaints are attached within WC2. - 4.13 In particular the issues raised related to articles published in the East Anglian Daily Times in June 2018.
 These were about matters the Town Council was dealing with.
 One was the deletion of information from the Council's computer system and the other was an order for signs placed by the Town Council.
 Both of these matters were identified as of some concern by the new Town Clerk who commenced employment with the Council in April 2018.